Putin declares holy war on Western 'satanism'

 Russian president Vladimir Putin invoked Jesus, Satan, and transsexual bogeymen in a Kremlin ceremony for carving up Ukraine on Friday (30 September).

-Putin signed eagle-embossed, leather-bound tomes making four Ukrainian regions part of Russia in a palatial hall, full of clapping Russian VIPs, including patriarch Kirill, attended by marching soldiers in full-dress uniform.
+Putin signed eagle-embossed, leather-bound tomes declaring four Ukrainian regions to be part of Russia in a palatial hall, full of clapping Russian VIPs, including patriarch Kirill, and attended by marching soldiers in dress uniform.

 Join EUobserver today